 Let’s see each one in action.

 Depending on your processes, such division could mean anything from 2 to 20 swimlanes.
-However, to keep the task board easily readable, you should try to stick to around 10 rows (at most).
+However, to keep the task board easily readable, you should try to stick to around 10 swimlanes (at most).

-While if there is a certain response time depending on the service plan customer is using, the task board could be divided into rows based on those time.
-For example – respond in 24 hours, respond in 48 hours and respond in 5 business days.
+While if there is a certain response time depending on the service plan a customer is using, Kanban board swimlanes could define those response times.
+For example – respond in 24 hours, respond in 48 hours, and respond in 5 business days.

-When visualizing your process in a Kanban board it is important to use all the tools available to get the best results.
+When visualizing your process on a Kanban board it is important to use all the tools available to get the best results.
 Kanban swimlanes are a great way to add a new layer of structure and clarity to your operations, making the process that much more enjoyable.
-As it is clear from the examples above, swimlanes can be used for a variety of things, surely you can think of a couple more to add to the list.
+As it is clear from the examples above, Kanban board swimlanes can be used for a variety of things and surely you can think of a couple more to add to the list.

-To generalize, Kanban swimlanes are mostly used to separate: task type or urgency, products, projects or clients, teams or company levels, iterations and project phases.
+To generalize, Kanban swimlanes are mostly used to separate: task type or urgency, products, projects or clients, teams or company levels, iterations, or project phases.

 Still considering if Kanban is the best Agile framework for you?
 Check out this comparison of Kanban vs Scrum vs Scrumban.